-In the aggregate, all of these factors contribute to the award-winning support and service our team is able to provide our clientele.
+In the aggregate, all of these factors contribute to the awardwinning support and service our team is able to provide our clientele.
 At Counsel Press, we work tirelessly to ensure that every individual aspect of our clients' experiences with us is memorable, while offering meaningful expertise which makes a lasting impression.

-In the following two installments, I will write about how Counsel Press deploys world-class technology to support our expert team and the value of and how we utilize cutting edge machinery within our production facilities nationwide.
+In the following two installments, I will write about how Counsel Press deploys world-class technology to support our expert team and the value of our specialty appellate support departments.

-U.S. Court of Appeals for the Second Circuit: Clarifying Recent Changes to Rules & Procedures ffective February 1, 2014, there are significant changes to many Second Circuit Local Rules.
+U.S. Court of Appeals for the Second Circuit: Clarifying Recent Changes to Rules & Procedures ffective February 1, 2014, Lthere are significant changes to many Second Circuit Local Rules.
 The amended rules include 25.1, 25.2, 27.1, 28.1, 30.1, 39.1, 40.2 and 42.2.
 We covered the amendments in detail Volume 2, Issue 1 of in the Appellate Law Journal (available at Counsel Press' website).